-Services for clients with substance use disorders will be provided only for applicable and appropriate substance use disorder diagnoses as included in the DSM-V (effective October 1, 2015).
+Services for clients with substance use disorders will be provided only for applicable and appropriate substance use disorder diagnoses as included in the DSM-V (effective October 1, 2015) converted to an ICD-10 code.
 The SUD diagnosis must be the primary diagnosis for SUD funds to be used for payment of services provided.
 SUD diagnoses applicable for reimbursement are delineated in the REMI system.
 The appropriate ICD-10 code (not DSM) shall be selected from the drop-down menu for admissions and discharges.
-When a client does not have a SUD diagnosis, but requires early intervention services, this can be billed through MSHN.
+When a client does not have a SUD diagnosis, but requires an assessment or early intervention services, this services can be billed through MSHN.
 According to the Coding Instructions for Michigan Behavioral Health Treatment Episode Data Set (BH-TEDS), 999.9997 should be used when no substance use diagnosis exists OR it has not been determined if a SUD exists based on the assessment performed.
 The full BH-TEDS instructions can be found in REMI under 'Documentation' on the main menu.
+It is also acceptable to use the diagnosis code Z03.89 in instances where use or problems associated with a specific drug is identified, but the individual does not meet criteria for a full diagnosis.